-As a performer who values the work of today’s composers, Carrie is a member of the New York-based ensemble Hotel Elefant and participated in the 2013 Carnegie Hall workshop "New Voices, New Music," led by David Lang and the International Contemporary Ensemble.
-She has collaborated with such diverse composers as John Adams, Oliver Knussen, Michael Gordon, Richard Carrick, Sahba Aminikia, and Mary Kouyoumdjian in performances of their works, and took part in the 2008 Elliott Carter Centennial celebration at Tanglewood.
-She was soloist at the 2010 Aldeburgh Festival in England in a premiere of Fang Man’s Tao for Sheng, Cello, and Orchestra.
+As a performer who seeks out the work of today’s composers, Carrie was a member of the New York-based ensemble Hotel Elefant and participated in the 2013 Carnegie Hall workshop "New Voices, New Music," led by David Lang and the International Contemporary Ensemble.
+She has collaborated with DC’s Inscape Chamber Orchestra and with such diverse composers as John Adams, Oliver Knussen, Michael Gordon, Richard Carrick, Sahba Aminikia, and Mary Kouyoumdjian.
+She took part in Tanglewood’s Elliott Carter Centennial celebration and was soloist in a premiere reading of Fang Man’s Tao for Sheng, Cello, and Orchestra at the Aldeburgh Festival.

-Carrie holds degrees from the Eastman School of Music and Indiana University, where she was also a recipient of a faculty-awarded Performer’s Certificate (ESM), Arts Leadership Certificate (ESM), and Jacobs Scholar Award (IU), the School of Music’s highest scholarship award.
-She was recipient of an Enhanced Chancellor’s Fellowship from the City University of New York’s Graduate Center, where she is pursuing doctoral studies.
+Carrie holds degrees from the Eastman School of Music and Indiana University, where she was also a recipient of a faculty-awarded Performer’s Certificate (ESM), Arts Leadership Certificate (ESM), and Jacobs Scholar Award (IU).
+She was recipient of an Enhanced Chancellor’s Fellowship from the City University of New York’s Graduate Center, where she is completing doctoral studies.
 Her teachers include Steven Doane, Janos Starker, Marcy Rosen, Sharon Robinson, and Scott Kluksdahl.
-She studied chamber music with the Tokyo, Artis, and Ying Quartets, and has performed in master classes for such cellists as Frans Helmerson, Paul Katz, and Timothy Eddy.
+She studied chamber music with members of the Tokyo, Artis, and Ying Quartets, and with the Kalichstein–Laredo–Robinson Trio.
+She has performed in master classes for such cellists as Frans Helmerson, Paul Katz, and Timothy Eddy.

 The benefits acquired from a musical education are lasting and important.
 They enrich and follow us throughout our entire lives, instilling creativity and self-expression, process-oriented discipline, aesthetic values, concentration, and confidence.
 I believe every child can have a life-long journey with music.
 In my teaching I create a constructive and encouraging environment and am committed to guiding a student to the next step in his or her development.
 In lessons I emphasize technique and posture, ear training and rhythm, and guide musical awareness.
 I strive to foster a love for the learning process and to help students attain a high level of physical freedom with the instrument, out of which musical sensitivity develops.